kjellherzke/beacon-content/README.md

 This repository is the library of all community-related content for _beacon_.

-Hence there are certain _"guidelines"_ as well as tips for constructive and welcome contributions.
+Hence there are certain _"guidelines"_ as well as tips for constructive and welcome contributions:

-Get started:

 - Follow the basic, systematic folder and file structure
 - For **Learning Paths** look [here](#learning-paths)

+We would be very pleased, if you may contribute to the site's open source content.

 ## Learning Paths